-As soon as I saw Avrille leave the castle after dinner, I immediately followed her down to Hogsmeade.
-I walked as quickly as I could but lost sight of the carriage long before I reached the castle gates where I would be able to Apparate directly into the village.
-I did this as soon as it was possible, but I saw no sign of Lucius’ carriage around where I had appeared in the village square.
-It was possible the driver had dropped her off at the appointed meeting place then drove on since Lucius obviously did not need the carriage himself to return to his manor.
+As soon as I’d seen Avrille leave the castle after dinner, I followed her down to Hogsmeade immediately.
+I walked as quickly as I could while still maintaining my dignity but lost sight of the carriage long before I reached the castle gates, where I would be able to Apparate directly into the village.
+I did this as soon as it was possible, but I saw no sign of Lucius’s carriage around where I had appeared in the village square.
+It was possible the driver had dropped her off at the appointed meeting place then drove on since Lucius obviously had much quicker means to return to his manor himself.

-I set off down the High Street to first look into the Three Broomsticks.
-I had no idea what I was actually going to do once I found the place where Avrille and the governors were.
-I was wary an appearance of mine would clue in Lucius to my distrust of him and also be taken as a sign of how much I actually did care for Avrille.
-If only I had someone else to take along down to Hogsmeade, a drinking partner to make me look much less suspicious, but in the past I had always gone to Hogsmeade alone.
+I set off down the High Street to look into the Three Broomsticks first.
+I had no idea what I was going to do once I found the place where Avrille and the governors were.
+I was concerned an appearance of mine would clue in Lucius to my distrust of him and also be taken as a sign of how much I actually did care for Avrille.
+If only I had someone else to take along down to Hogsmeade, a drinking partner to make me look less suspicious, but in the past I had always gone to Hogsmeade alone.

 I stopped at the Three Broomsticks but saw no sign of Lucius or Avrille inside the busy tavern.
-The next obvious spot, and probably more likely if Lucius had any dishonourable notions in his mind, would be the Hog’s Head.
+The next likely spot, and probably much more likely if Lucius had any dishonourable notions in his mind, would be the Hog’s Head.
 Practically anything could happen in the Hog’s Head.
-Though Aberforth had once been a member of the Order of the Phoenix, it did not mean he would care if Lucius seduced young women in his pub, as long as he paid the tab first.
-Fortunately I hadn’t needed to actually go into the place since Avrille herself came storming out just as I was about to enter.
-I was glad that she allowed me to escort her back up to the castle because Lucius was not known to have an even temper when scorned.
+Though Aberforth had once been a member of the Order of the Phoenix, it didn’t mean he would care if Lucius seduced young women in his pub, as long as he paid the tab first.
+Fortunately, I hadn’t needed to actually go into the place since Avrille herself came storming out just as I was about to enter.
+I was glad she allowed me to escort her back up to the castle; Lucius was not known to have an even temper when scorned.

-Once we were both back at the castle, it took every ounce of long-practised self-restraint not to go back down to the Hog’s Head and force poison down Lucius’ throat.
-Though Avrille had not divulged any details of what happened there, I knew that Lucius had upset her, and for that fact alone I wanted his blood.
-Even so, I found my anger flavoured with a hint of relief.
-It was safe to assume that Lucius had tried to force himself onto Avrille, and judging from her fiery exit from the tavern, he had not succeeded.
+Once we were both back at the school, it took every ounce of long-practised self-restraint not to return to the Hog’s Head and force poison down Lucius’s throat.
+Though Avrille had not divulged any details of what had happened there, I knew Lucius had upset her, and for that alone I wanted his blood.
+Even so, I found my anger flavoured with a hint of guilty relief.
+It was safe to assume Lucius had tried to force himself on Avrille, and judging from her fiery exit from the tavern, he had not succeeded.
 I am ashamed to admit one of my greatest fears had been that Avrille would be open to his advances and willingly accept them.
-The fact he was married and had a child had never seemed to bother Lucius’ other mistresses.
-Though I wanted to believe Avrille’s character was beyond reproach, I did not know her well enough to conclude for certain she would not give into his advances.
-With Lucius’ polished good looks, vast wealth, and effortless charm I could never hope to compete.
+The fact that he was married and a father had never seemed to bother Lucius’s other mistresses in the past.
+Though I wanted to believe Avrille’s character was beyond reproach, I did not know her well enough to conclude for certain she would not give into his overtures.
+With Lucius’s polished good looks, vast wealth, and effortless charm, I could never hope to compete.

 “Hi!
 What do you want me to do?” she asked immediately, her perfume enveloping me as she breezed past to place her bag on a far table.
 She fetched out her dragon hide gloves from a pouch and joined me at my side in front of the cauldron.